-The 3 key areas accelerated mobile pages will focus on are content, distribution and ads.
+The 3 key areas of accelerated mobile pages will focus on our content, distribution, and ads.

-- Content: The AMP Project is all about helping “publishers to focus on producing great content, while relying on the shared components for high performance and great user experience.”
+- Content: The AMP Project is about helping “publishers focus on producing great content while relying on the shared components for high performance and great user experience.”
 Google AMP Project

 - Advertising: When it comes to funding free content and services online, ad revenue is extremely important.
-Having too many ads can be distracting to the end user, so finding a way to make advertising more inviting and user focused, the AMP Project will “support a comprehensive range of ad formats, ad networks and technologies.”
+Having too many ads can be distracting to the end user, so by finding a way to make advertising more inviting and user-focused, the AMP Project will “support a comprehensive range of ad formats, ad networks, and technologies.”

 How Does This Impact Your Website?

 If you want to be relevant to your audience and increase the amount of targeted web traffic to your site, a fast, user-focused mobile experience is a must!
-Google is constantly updating and tweaking their algorithm to deliver the most relevant results.
+Google constantly updates and twists its algorithm to deliver the most relevant results.
 So how can your business stay in front of the competition and create an advantage?
 Search Engine Land created a guide with 7 observations on the impact of speed in relation to mobile search.
 Below is a quick overview, but to get all the details check out their full article here.

 Consumers Want Speed

 Consumers want more than just mobile websites, they want fast mobile websites.
 If your website is slow, you lose.

 Speed Is A Google Mobile Ranking Factor